jdh4/machine_learning_libraries/julia/README.md

 According to the Julia website:

-> it is a flexible dynamic language, appropriate for scientific and numerical computing, with performance comparable to traditional statically-typed languages.
+> [Julia] is a flexible dynamic language, appropriate for scientific and numerical computing, with performance comparable to traditional statically-typed languages.

 ## Installing flux on TigerGPU